-- The agency needs to keep track of the important materials it considers to develop the proposed rule and final rule. - The agency needs to document its decisionmaking process. - The agency needs to document ex parte communications. - The agency needs to have a public rulemaking docket that gives interested persons a meaningful opportunity to comment on the proposed rule. - The agency needs to prepare an administrative record for judicial review if someone challenges the final rule. - The agency needs to follow federal laws and rules on records management.
+- The agency needs to keep track of the important materials it considers in developing the proposed rule and final rule; - The agency needs to document its decision-making process; - The agency needs to document ex parte communications; - The agency needs to have a public rulemaking docket that gives interested persons a meaningful opportunity to comment on the proposed rule; - The agency needs to prepare an administrative record for judicial review if someone challenges the final rule; and - The agency needs to follow federal laws and rules on records management.

-5 ACUS Recommendation 2013-4, The Administrative Record in Informal Rulemaking.
+6 ACUS Recommendation 2013-4, The Administrative Record in Informal Rulemaking.